 If you’re experiencing low broadband speeds in your home, you may be eligible for funding towards upgrading your broadband connection.
 There are two options available currently, each with their own eligibility criteria.

 Broadband funding for rural communities

 Please note: The Gigabit Broadband Voucher Scheme (GBVS) is currently paused and will reopen as soon as possible.

-The Department for Digital, Culture, Media (DCMS) and Sport are launching a procurement for the North East of England that will result in gigabit-capable broadband coverage for thousands of properties.
-The scheme has been placed on hold while DCMS go through the process of contract allocation.
+The Department for Science, Innovation and Technology (DSIT) and Sport are launching a procurement for the North East of England that will result in gigabit-capable broadband coverage for thousands of properties.
+The scheme has been placed on hold while DSIT go through the process of contract allocation.